 The reference labs have to reach out to Dex or the referral source provided.
 The lab providers will then use the Z-codes approved for the reference lab outlined above.

-Upon receiving the Z-code to be used in relationship with panels and CPTs each claim must have separate line items with the applicable CPT and corresponding Z-codes in the SV101-7 loop element.
+Upon receiving the Z-code to be used with panels and CPTs, each claim must have separate line items with the applicable CPT and corresponding Z-codes in the SV101-7 loop element.